liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 That's it for the `view.jsp` file.

 Open `docroot/html/init.jsp`.
-This is where you organize the imports necessary for JSP files.
+This is where you organize the imports necessary for JSP files, according to Liferay's convention.
 Add the following imports to the file:

     <%@ page import="com.liferay.portal.kernel.util.OrderByComparator" %>
     <%@ page import="com.liferay.portal.kernel.util.OrderByComparatorFactory" %>